The reasons behind the nickname “the new Stoke City” for Arsenal

-Premier League set piece kings
+Kings of Premier League set piece

 Club Goals Set Piece (no pens) % Set Piece